anla11/text-region-extract/README.md

 ![VTV](images/vtv.png)

 Results on HTV Broadcast videos.
-My adjustment (algorithm 2 on the right) has better result on HTV.
+My adjustment (algorithm 2 on the right) has the same result as the original on HTV.

 ![VTV](images/htv.png)